-Nate Fishman is an independent SEO consultant based in Boston, Massachusetts, working with companies locally and across the U.S. With over five years in the SEO & digital marketing industry, Nate helps business owners, marketers, and entrepreneurs create awesome online marketing strategies to improve their business’ online presence.
+Nate Fishman is an independent SEO consultant based in Boston, Massachusetts, and founder of Urbnparks, a website that helps people find city parks and greenspaces.
+As an SEO consultant, he works with companies locally and across the U.S. With over five years in the SEO & digital marketing industry, Nate helps business owners, marketers, and entrepreneurs create awesome online marketing strategies to improve their business’ online presence.
 He has experience providing SEO and digital marketing solutions for a variety of clients (both B2B and B2C) spanning across many industries and sizes, from small businesses to large corporations.
 In July 2018, he proudly launched Nate Fishman Digital Consulting as a way to enable businesses to leverage online marketing at an affordable price.
 Through his online consulting business, Nate offers SEO services in many different capacities, including ongoing consultation, audits and through an email subscription.
 His ultimate goal is to make SEO easily understood and accessible to everyone who owns a website.
 In addition to search engine optimization services, he also offers pay-per-click marketing, social media marketing advertising and more.
 When he isn’t online optimizin’, you can find him doing all types of outdoorsy activities, including but not limited to hiking, skiing, or playing on his men’s amateur baseball team.

 Where did the idea for your company come from?